 How long do electric scooter batteries last?

-Electric scooter batteries will last between 2 to 4 years and between 3,000 to 5,000 miles depending on storage, use conditions and capacity.
+Electric scooter batteries will last between 2 to 4 years and between 3000 to 5000 miles depending on storage, use conditions, and battery capacity.
 If you use your scooter more or store it improperly, the battery life will be shorter.

 How many times can you charge an electric scooter battery?